innoave/output-tracker/README.md

 ![MSRV][msrv-badge]
 [![code coverage][code-coverage-badge]][code-coverage-url]

-Output-Tracker is a utility for writing state-based tests with [nullables] instead of mocks.
+Output-Tracker is a utility for writing state-based tests using [nullables] instead of mocks.
 It can track the state of dependencies which can then be asserted in the test.

 > Output-Tracker is created after the great article